jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

 Those new to Cocoa:

 The code above is not that advanced, but if you are scratching your head about it I'll explain.
 All of the methods above belong to a subclass of an [[NSView that supports (is a custom class for) an instance of a custom view frozen in a nib file.
-Sometimes you might want to get information from the window at runtime, but the problem is an General/NSView's instance variable for "window" is not set until the view in question becomes a subview of the window.
+Sometimes you might want to get information from the window at runtime, but the problem is an NSView's instance variable for "window" is not set until the view in question becomes a subview of the window.
 Using viewDidMoveToWindow allows you to create and modify objects based on information obtained from the window the view is placed in.

-I just wanted to bring attention to this type of problem because I have seen many code examples use awakeFromNib as an initializer method without setting instance variables to nil and using General/NSAssert as a precaution.
+I just wanted to bring attention to this type of problem because I have seen many code examples use awakeFromNib as an initializer method without setting instance variables to nil and using NSAssert as a precaution.
 Like I mentioned above, it probably is safe to use awakeFromNib as an initializer method, but thinking awakeFromNib is ok might lead to poor assumptions (like me assuming viewDidMoveToWindow was a failsafe substitute for an initializer method).

-*Instance variables in General/ObjC objects are guaranteed to be initialized to nil when an object is created, so it is not necessary to do so manually.*
+*Instance variables in ObjC objects are guaranteed to be initialized to nil when an object is created, so it is not necessary to do so manually.*

 ----